jdaigle/Horton/README.txt

 4. (Optional) the script should be able to run multiple times with side-effects

-The utility will create a table in the target database if it doesn't exist which will contain information about what migrations/patches have already been run against the database.
-The table has the following schema:
+The utility will create a table in the target database if it doesn't exist which will contain information about what patches have already been run against the database.

-CREATE TABLE schema_info (
-	version int NOT NULL,
-	migration_script varchar(255) NOT NULL,
-	CONSTRAINT [PK_schema_info] PRIMARY KEY CLUSTERED ( [version]) )

-The first column contains the integer of the migration/patch that was run, and the second column contains the file-name of the migration/patch that was run.

-When the utility executes against the database, it queries for the last (version with greatest integer value) migration/patch run.
-It will then run any migration/patches found in the migration directory which are greater than that value.
-As each script executes it is stored in the schema_info table.
+When the utility executes against the database it queries the schema_info stored in database.
+It will first warn about any change scripts that have change since it was run against the database.
+It will then run any scripts that haven't been run, logging as it goes.

+You can optionally create directories under your scripts folder called "views" and "sprocs".
+The tool will detect these directories as special database object directories.
+Any scripts in these directories will be run by the tool anytime a change is detected (and of course if the script has never been run against the database).

-Each migration/patch is executed within a transaction.
+Each script is executed within a transaction.
 If for any reason it fails, the transaction is rolled-back and the process is aborted.